Birth date: November 4, 1946

 January 20, 2001 - Becomes first lady of the United States.

-September 8, 2001 - With the Library of Congress, launches the first National Book Festival which features authors from across the nation.
+September 8, 2001 - With the Library of Congress, launches the first National Book Festival.

 June 4, 2002 - Launches the Laura Bush Foundation for America’s Libraries.

-September 30, 2003 - Visits Russia as part of her education and literacy tour.
+September 30, 2003 - Visits Russia as part of an education and literacy tour.

 November 2006 - Has a cancerous tumor removed from her right shin.